-We often think of fireflies nostalgically.
-This is likely because the last time most of us stayed out enjoying a summer evening until the streetlights came up was when we were children or because of fond memories of trapping them in jars to make a DIY flashlight.
+We often think of fireflies nostalgically, remembering their light show in the night sky on summer evenings.
+This is likely because the last time most of us stayed out enjoying summer nights until the streetlights came up was when we were children or because of fond memories of trapping them in jars to make a DIY flashlight.
 Whatever the reason, bringing fireflies into your garden is bound to awaken your childhood sense of wonder or delight your own children.

 Imitate the Female Firefly With Flashing Lights